Trevor Dean: Storylines

-In May 2010, Trevor tries to organize a World Cup trip for Steve McDonald (Simon Gregson), Ashley Peacock (Steven Arnold), Peter Barlow (Chris Gascoyne) and Tyrone Dobbs (Alan Halsall), on the condition that they keep it from their wives and girlfriends.
+In May 2010, Trevor tries to organise a World Cup trip for Steve McDonald (Simon Gregson), Ashley Peacock (Steven Arnold), Peter Barlow (Chris Gascoyne) and Tyrone Dobbs (Alan Halsall), on the condition that they keep it from their wives and girlfriends.
 On 14 May, Janice finds a suitcase full of cash under Trevor's bed and asks him what it is, worried he earned it illegally, so Trevor reveals that it is his savings for the World Cup and Janice agrees to keep quiet, providing she can come too.
 Trevor also tries to negotiate a business deal for Carla in the Rovers Return when a businessman thinks he is Carla's business partner.
 Trevor hears that Carla's ex-husband Tony Gordon (Gray O'Brien) has escaped from prison and seeks to use this as a reason to stay with Carla.
 After the siege at the factory, Trevor helps Carla recover and asks her to go to the World Cup with him.
 She accepts and they spend two weeks in South Africa.
 They return in July 2010 and Carla offers Trevor a trainee manager's position at Underworld.
 He accepts but this annoys her business partner and shareholder Nick Tilsley (Ben Price) who considers Trevor incompetent.
 Trevor is unhappy and after making a number of costly mistakes, his relationship with Carla is strained.
-The final straw comes when Nick insults him and Trevor punches him in front of everyone at the factory and has a blazing row with Carla, who admits that their relationship is no longer working.
+The final straw comes when Nick insults him and Trevor punches him in front of everyone at the factory and has a blasing row with Carla, who admits that their relationship is no longer working.
 He tells Carla that she has never got over the death of her former lover and brother-in-law Liam Connor (Rob James-Collier) and that he cannot live in the shadow of a dead man.
 Later that night in the Rovers' smoking shelter, Trevor recounts the events of his day to Lloyd Mullaney (Craig Charles) who convinces him to get in touch with his ex-girlfriend, Michaela, and look to the future.
-With Lloyd's advice in mind, Trevor comes to realize that there is nothing left for him in Weatherfield.
+With Lloyd's advice in mind, Trevor comes to realise that there is nothing left for him in Weatherfield.
 He decides to go to Swansea and attempt a reconciliation with Michaela.
 As he moves his belongings out of Carla's apartment, he warns her to be vigilant about her drinking.
 Trevor then comforts her about their broken relationship and wishes her well and leaves.